iandouglas/w98podfetch-perl/README.md

 This README file mostly describes the Perl script and how to manually build the XML configuration file or to use the online service to download podcast lists on the fly.

-#]]]
-#[[[ CONTACT/SUPPORT/REQUESTS:
+## CONTACT/SUPPORT/REQUESTS:
-If you use w98podfetch, I'd love to hear from you, drop me a line at w98podfetch@gmail.com and include your city, state and country.
+If you use w98podfetch, I'd love to hear from you, drop me an email and include your city, state and country.

 The web site has links to SourceForge where I have a public CVS repository set up, and also for forums and bug tracking as well as feature requests.
 You can